Gerrard Winstanley: Later life

 In 1657 Winstanley and his wife Susan received a gift of property in Ham Manor in Cobham, from his father-in-law William King.
 This marked Winstanley's renovation in social status locally and he became waywarden of the parish in 1659, overseer of the poor in 1660 and churchwarden of the Church of England parish church in 1667–68.
 He was elected Chief Constable of Elmbridge, Surrey, in October 1671.
 These offices on the face of it conflicted with Winstanley's apparent Quakerism, a religion which later became more quietist.

-When Susan died about 1664, Winstanley sold the land in Cobham to King for £50.
+When Susan died in about 1664, Winstanley sold the land in Cobham to King for £50.
 Winstanley returned to London to trade, whilst retaining some connections in Surrey.
 In about 1665 he married his second wife, Elizabeth Stanley, and re-entered commerce as a corn chandler.
 Winstanley died in 1676, aged 66, vexed by legal disputes concerning a small legacy owed to him in a will.